Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/pre-reqs.md

 1. Navigate to [Azure OpenAI Studio](https://oai.azure.com) **from your resource** as described above.
 2. Click the **Deployments** tab (sidebar, left) to view currently deployed models.
 3. If your desired model is not deployed, use **Create new deployment** to deploy it.
 If using the new portal, use **Deploy model** button.
 4. You will need a chat completion model (gpt-35-turbo model or similar)- deploy the model
+5. Update appsettings.json deploymentName field with your model deployment name.

 ![Terminal](./images/deploy-model.jpg)
 ![Terminal](./images/model-deployments.jpg)